Homesteading Family Logo

 Ways to Use Bone Broth

-There are so many incredible ways to use bone broth, some of the obvious ways are in stews and soups (like Savory Greek Lemon Chicken Soup).
+There are so many incredible ways to use bone broth, some of the obvious ways are in stews and soups (like Savory Greek Lemon Chicken Soup and my Signature Chicken Chili).
 But here are a few of the more creative ways I like to get bone broth into my family’s diet:

 • Use homemade bone broth when making gravies and sauces.